Malware analysis

-Malware analysis is the study or process of determining the functionality, origin and potential impact of a given malware sample such as a virus, worm, trojan horse, rootkit, or backdoor.
-Malware or malicious software is any computer software intended to harm the host operating system or to steal sensitive data from users, organizations or companies.
+Malware analysis is the study or process of determining the functionality, origin and potential impact of a given malware sample, such as a virus, worm, Tojan horse, rrootkitor backdoor.
+[1].
+Malware, or malicious software, is any computer software intended to harm the host operating system or to steal sensitive data from users, organizations or companies.
 Malware may include software that gathers user information without permission.
+It supports incident response by helping investigators identify infections, assess their consequences and plan containment and recovery.